-The curriculum is all the planned activities that we organise in order to promote learning and personal growth and development.
-It includes not only the formal requirements of the National Curriculum, but also the range of extra-curricular activities that the school organises in order to enrich the experience of the children.
-It includes the ‘hidden curriculum’, or what the children learn from the way they are treated and expected to behave.
+The curriculum is all the planned activities that we organise in order to promote learning as well as your child's personal growth and development.
+It includes not only the formal requirements of the National Curriculum but also a wide range of extra-curricular activities, visits and visitors, that the school organises in order to enrich the cultural experience of the children and encourage them to think creatively.
+It includes the ‘hidden curriculum’, that is, what the children learn from the way they are treated and expected to behave.

 We follow the Primary National Curriculum

 Click for a useful Parent Guide to the Primary National Curriculum

 Overview Schemes of Work for by Year Groups

 In Maths we use the White Rose Maths Hub planning and adapt these materials depending on the class cohort

 In English, we follow the guidance in the National Curriculum but link reading and writing with other topics.

 In Religious Education, we follow the Diocese of Guildford's planning for RE

 PSHEC (Personal, Social, Health Education and Citizenship) Year R to Year 6